FITNESS

 What Type Of Carb Blockers Are There?

 There are two main types of carb blockers; one is White Kidney Bean Extract and the other is Alpha-Glucosidase Inhibitors (AGIs).
 Both of these carb blockers work by impeding different enzymes that are needed for carbohydrate digestion.
+Knowing when to take carb blockers can enhance their effectiveness.

 White Kidney Bean Extract is one of the most popular and well researched carb blockers on the market.
 It works by inhibiting the enzyme, amylase, which breaks specific bonds that hold starch together.
 The White Kidney Bean carb blocker can be found in several supplements touting weight loss or carb blocking benefits.